Dangers Lurking In Your Attic

 Improper Bath Fan to Soffit Venting

-Soffit vents are generally intended to allow fresh air to ventilate up into the attic, not exhaust air out.
-The best way to vent a bath fan out of the attic is through a dedicated vent in the roof itself.
-However, sometimes bath fans are vented through a soffit.
-This is fine as long as the vent duct is properly attached to the soffit.
-In some cases, vent ducts are simply routed to the area of the soffit, but not attached to it or sealed properly.
-When not properly attached, moist air exiting the bath fan duct gets caught up in the air entering the attic space from the soffit causing attic mold.
+Soffit vents usually allow fresh air to ventilate up into the attic, not exhaust air out.
+The best way to vent a bath fan out of the attic is through a vent in the roof itself.
+However, sometimes bath fans vent through a soffit.
+In some cases, vent ducts simply route to the area of the soffit, but do not attach to it or seal properly.
+When this is the case, moist air exiting the bath fan duct gets caught up in the air entering the attic space from the soffit causing attic mold.

 Bath Fans Venting into Attic

-A Bath Fan Vented Directly Into the Attic is an Almost Guaranteed Attic Mold Problem.
-Bathrooms with tubs or showers can generate a great deal of moisture, and bath fans are installed to remove this moisture from the bathroom space.
+A Bath Fan that vents directly into the attic is a guaranteed attic mold problem.
+Bathrooms with tubs or showers can generate a great deal of moisture, and bath fans work to remove this moisture from the bathroom space.
 This is a great system as long as the fan does not simply relocate the moisture to another area within the confines of the home.
-Moisture trapped inside the home, including within the attic, has a high potential for becoming a mold problem.
-A big part of maintaining good indoor air quality is making sure all bath and kitchen vents are properly ducked to the outdoors.
+Moisture inside the home, including within the attic, has a high potential for becoming a mold problem.
+A big part of maintaining good indoor air quality is making sure all bath and kitchen vents lead to the outdoors.